 I spotted this Vesper Sparrow on the way up as it perched on rusty barbed wire with out of focus sagebrush and wildflowers in the background.

 I had to photograph some of the wildflowers that were blooming, I simply could not resist.
-This Sugarbowl (Clematis hirsutissima) stood out with its royal purple color.
-A common name for it is Leatherflower.
+This Sugarbowl, or Sugar Bowls, (Clematis hirsutissima) stood out with its royal purple color.
+Another common name for it is Leatherflower.

 I couldn’t tell when I was in Montana or when I’d crossed over to Idaho because the road zig-zags through both states.
 It really didn’t matter much to me because I was totally immersed in the beauty of the scenery.